elemental-lf/benji/docs/source/configuration.rst

 * type: integer
 * default: ``1``

-Number of reader threads when reading from a backup source.
+Number of reader threads when reading from a storage.
 Also affects the internal read queue length.
 It is highly recommended to increase this number to increase this number to get better concurrency and performance.

 * name: **simultaneousWrites**
 * type: integer
 * default: ``1``

-Number of writer threads when reading from a backup source.
+Number of writer threads when writing to a storage.
 Also affects the internal write queue length.
+It is highly recommended to increase this number to increase this number to get better concurrency and performance.

+* name: **simultaneousRemoves**
+* type: integer
+* default: ``1``

+Number of removal threads when removing blocks from a storage.
+Also affects the internal queue length.
 It is highly recommended to increase this number to increase this number to get better concurrency and performance.

 * name: **bandwidthRead**
 * type: integer